Skip to main content

 • The only poll that matters is Election Day.

 How does my profession handle the truth?
-Now, I don’t regard myself and my medical colleagues to be liars, but we have been known to massage a phrase from time to time, as I have written in a prior post.
-Similar to the hypothetical company referenced at the top of this post, physicians sometimes claim victory with irrational enthusiasm.
+Now, I don’t regard myself and my medical colleagues to be liars, but we have been known to massage a phrase from time to time.
+Similar to the hypothetical company referenced above in this post, physicians sometimes claim victory with irrational enthusiasm.

 Claim: We are very pleased that the tumor has decreased in size.